 Emotionally intelligent UX design is the next competitive advantage in digital banking.
 Discover how emotional trust gaps are silently driving customers away and how to close them.
+Modern financial technology excels in precision and performance, yet many customers still hesitate before tapping “Confirm”.
+That pause isn’t about technology; it’s about trust.

 The Emotional Trust Gap in Digital Finance